Tibet under Qing rule: Khoshut Khanate

+Relations with the early Qing dynasty

+In 1653, the 5th Dalai Lama visited the Qing dynasty's Shunzhi Emperor in Beijing.
+According to Chinese sources, the emperor received the Dalai Lama in the South Park and gave him a seat and a feast.
+They Dalai Lama offered gifts involving local products.
+The visit was not characterized as a court summon.
+According to the autobiography of the 5th Dalai Lama, the emperor descended from his throne and took his hand.
+The Dalai Lama sat on a seat close to the emperor and at nearly the same height.
+The emperor requested the Dalai Lama drink first but they drank together after some deliberation.
+The emperor bestowed upon him gifts fit for a "Teacher of the Emperor".
+The Dalai Lama was "recognized as the spiritual authority of the Qing Empire".

-In 1674, the Emperor asked the Dalai Lama to send Mongolian troops to help suppress Wu Sangui's Revolt of the Three Feudatories in Yunnan.
+In 1674, the Kangxi Emperor asked the Dalai Lama to send Mongol troops to help suppress Wu Sangui's Revolt of the Three Feudatories in Yunnan.
 The Dalai Lama refused to send troops, and advised Kangxi to resolve the conflict in Yunnan by dividing China with Wu Sangui.
 The Dalai Lama openly professed neutrality but he exchanged gifts and letters with Wu Sangui during the war further deepening the Qing's suspicions and angering them against the Dalai Lama.
-This was apparently a turning point for the Emperor, who began to deal with the Mongols directly, rather than through the Dalai Lama.
+This was a turning point for Kangxi, who began to deal with the Mongols directly, rather than through the Dalai Lama.

-The Dalai Lama's Ganden Phodrang government formalized the frontier between Tibet and China in 1677, with Kham ascribed to Tibet's authority.
+In 1677, the Tibetan government formalized the frontier between Tibet and China with Kham ascribed to Tibet's authority.

 The 5th Dalai Lama died in 1682.
 His regent, Desi Sangye Gyatso, concealed his death and continued to act in his name.
-In 1688, Galdan Boshugtu Khan of the Khoshut defeated the Khalkha Mongols and went on to battle Qing forces.
-This contributed to the loss of Tibet's role as mediator between the Mongols and the Emperor.
+In 1688, Galdan Boshugtu Khan of the Dzungar Khanate defeated the Khalkha Mongols and went on to battle Qing forces.
+This contributed to the loss of Tibet's role as mediator between the Mongols and the Qing emperor.
 Several Khalkha tribes formally submitted directly to Kangxi.
 Galdan retreated to Dzungaria.
 When Sangye Gyatso complained to Kangxi that he could not control the Mongols of Kokonor in 1693, Kangxi annexed Kokonor, giving it the name it bears today, Qinghai.
 He also annexed Tachienlu in eastern Kham at this time.
 When Kangxi finally destroyed Galdan in 1696, a Qing ruse involving the name of the Dalai Lama was involved; Galdan blamed the Dalai Lama for his ruin, still not aware of his death fourteen years earlier.

-About this time, some Dzungars informed the Kangxi Emperor that the 5th Dalai Lama had long since died.
+About this time, some Dzungars informed Kangxi that the 5th Dalai Lama had long since died.
 He sent envoys to Lhasa to inquire.
 This prompted Sangye Gyatso to make Tsangyang Gyatso, the 6th Dalai Lama, public.
 He was enthroned in 1697.
-Tsangyang Gyatso enjoyed a lifestyle that included drinking, the company of women, and writing poetry In 1702, he refused to take the vows of a Buddhist monk.
-The regent, under pressure from the Emperor and Lhazang Khan of the Khoshut, resigned in 1703.
-In 1705, Lhazang Khan used the sixth Dalai Lama's lifestyle as excuse to take control of Lhasa.
-The regent Sanggye Gyatso, who had allied himself with the Dzungar Khanate, was murdered, and the Dalai Lama was sent to Beijing.
-He died on the way, near Kokonor, ostensibly from illness but leaving lingering suspicions of foul play.
+Tsangyang Gyatso enjoyed a lifestyle that included drinking, the company of women, and writing poetry.
+In 1702, he refused to take the vows of a Buddhist monk.
+The regent, under pressure from Kangxi and Lha-bzang Khan of the Khoshut, resigned in 1703.